NAFTeam/NAFF/docs/src/Guides/03 Creating Commands.md

 Suggesting you are using the default mention settings for your bot, you should be able to run this command by `@BotPing my_command`.

-As you can see, the only difference between hybrid commands and slash commands, from a developer perspective, is that they use `HybridContext`, which attempts to seemlessly allow using the same context for slash and prefixed commands.
+As you can see, the only difference between hybrid commands and slash commands, from a developer perspective, is that they use `HybridContext`, which attempts to seamlessly allow using the same context for slash and prefixed commands.
 You can always get the underlying context via `inner_context`, though.

 There are only two limitations with them: they only support one attachment option, and they do not support autocomplete.